 Business shows like Dragons Den and The Apprentice were developed largely off the back of the successful property shows of the early noughties.
 Budget television like Changing Rooms kicked the genre off but it soon spawned more respectable series like ‘Property Ladder’ and ‘Location Location Location’.
 It was only a matter of time before business start-ups got the same attention from television executives.

 So why does our fascination for business reality TV remain so strong?
 Aside from the ‘back seat driver’ style clarity that viewers get when watching wannabe entrpreneurs get it so horribly wrong, these shows promote the idea that becoming a business owner isn’t actually that far fetched.
 The tantalising lure of escaping the rat race and becoming one’s own boss feels well within reach, for the duration of the programme at least.
 Just like ‘A place in the Sun’ or ‘Property Ladder’, these shows allow us to dream about taking risks from the safety of our sofas.

-Here are five of the best business TV shows from the last five years:
+Here are five of the best business TV shows from the last few years:

 This is one of the few reality shows that we actually copied from the Americans rather than the other way around.
 Now in its fifth series, the show’s goal is to find an ‘Apprentice’ to work for Sir Alan Sugar in his ‘business empire’ for a six-figure salary.
 The candidates have to carry out business tasks with the hope of winning for their team and avoiding The Boardroom and the possibility of getting fired.

 The Apprentice is a great show because it has a unique mix of candidates with eccentric personalities, incompetence and huge egos.
 Their actual business acumen is questionable.
 As such, this is the ultimate feel-good show - much like Eastenders makes you feel better about your life, The Apprentice makes you feel better about your business ability.